LunchBadger/loopback-connector-salesforce/README.md

 # About

-This project is brand spanking new and not fit-for-purpose so use at your risk.
+This project is brand spanking new and only just approaching being fit-for-purpose, use at your own risk.

 ## Ambitions